thuduyen07/thuduyen07/README.md

 ### About
 Hello, I'm Thu Duyen.

-I'm a software automation test engineer.
+I'm a software automation tester.
 I'm working on Web UI testing, API testing and mobile testing using [Selenium](https://www.selenium.dev/), [Rest Assured](https://github.com/rest-assured/rest-assured) and [Appium](https://appium.io/).

 Besides, I'm learning Mathematics and Computer Science, and looking for an opportunity to work on ML projects.
 If you are in need of teammates, kindly contact me via email: thuduyen07@gmail.com